Close Menu

 Facebook Twitter LinkedIn Pinterest Email

-He’s beloved by fans, but his career spanned decades and he’s much more than just Odo.
-He’s played everything from psychiatrists to thieves. here now is a list of eight greatest live-action science-fiction roles.
+He’s beloved by fans, but his career spanned decades, and he’s much more than just Odo.
+Auberjonois played everything from psychiatrists to thieves.
+Here now is a list of his eight greatest live-action science-fiction roles.

-8. René Auberjonois as Ezral in Star Trek: Enterprise “Oasis”
+9. René Auberjonois as Ezral in Star Trek: Enterprise “Oasis.”

 It’s a good performance, but even he admitted he didn’t have much of a role.
 He later told Star Trek: Communicator #139, “Actually, when I saw the episode, I had forgotten that I am hardly in it until the very end.”

 Auberjonois has a small role in Batman Forever (1995) as Dr. Burton.
-He’s a psychiatrist at Arkham Asylum treating Edward Nygma (aka Riddler).
+He’s a psychiatrist at Arkham Asylum, treating Edward Nygma, aka The Riddler (Jim Carrey).
 Burton calls Dr. Chase Meridian (Nicole Kidman) to the hospital because Nygma says he knows who Batman is.
 Dr. Burton’s hair and name are an homage to Tim Burton, the director of the first two Batman movies.
-Auberjonois only has one line but he puts a lot of gravitas in it.
+Auberjonois only has one line, but he puts a lot of gravitas in it.

 It’s worth noting that he plays Dr. March in several Batman: The Animated Series episodes.

-6. René Auberjonois as Alar in Stargate SG-1 “The Other Side”
+7. René Auberjonois as Alar in Stargate SG-1 “The Other Side.”

-In 2000 Auberjonois had established himself as a science-fiction icon and was welcome to explore other franchises.
-In “The Other Side” he played Altar the leader of a group of “Eurondans” who had been fighting the Tau’ri for generations.
-He reaches out to Earth asking for help in the battle.
-But it turns out the Eurodians are a Nazi-like group of genetic purists and the Stargate team turns him down.
+In 2000, Auberjonois had established himself as a science-fiction icon and was welcome to explore other franchises.
+In the Stargate SG-1 episode “The Other Side,” he played Altar, the leader of a group of “Eurondans” who had been fighting the Tau’ri for generations.
+He reaches out to Earth, asking for help in the battle.
+But it turns out the Eurodians are a Nazi-like group of genetic purists, and the Stargate team turns him down.

 Auberjonois uses his goodwill as a character from Star Trek to turn the tables and deliver a surprising performance.

-5. René Auberjonois as Mr. Kimball in Wonder Woman “Spaced Out”
+6. René Auberjonois as Mr. Kimball in Wonder Woman “Spaced Out.”

-In 1979 he appears on the weekly superhero show named after the Amazonian superhero Diana Prince aka Wonder Woman.
-René Auberjonois plays a master thief who steals some valuable crystals but is forced to hide his loot in a nearby crate.
+In 1979, he appeared on the weekly superhero show named after the Amazonian superhero Diana Prince, aka Wonder Woman.
+In the Wonder Woman episode “Spaced Out,” René Auberjonois plays a master thief who steals some valuable crystals but is forced to hide his loot in a nearby crate.
 The crate ends up at a science fiction convention.
 He and Diana are in a race to find them.

 4. René Auberjonois as Roy Bagley in King Kong (1976)

-Rene plays a bookish science nerd who explains the CO2 readings and postulates that it’s caused by vast underground petroleum deposits.
-It turns out the real answer is giant heavy breathing monsters but you can’t win em all.
+Back in the 1970s, Auberjonois played a bookish science nerd in the King Kong remake.
+He explains the CO2 readings and postulates that it’s caused by vast underground petroleum deposits.
+It turns out the real answer is giant heavy-breathing monsters, but you can’t win ’em all.

 2. René Auberjonois as Colonel West in Star Trek VI: The Undiscovered Country (1991)

-Auberjonois plays Colonel West a member of Starfleet.
+Before Deep Space Nine, Auberjonois played Colonel West, a member of Starfleet.
 It’s later revealed he’s part of a group planning to sabotage peace talks between the Federation and the Klingon Empire.
 It’s one of the few times he plays a villain.
-Plus he’s back to explaining things on boards
+Plus, he’s back to explaining things on boards.

 1. René Auberjonois as Odo in Star Trek: Deep Space Nine